 Something in the water is foul; perhaps a catoblepas passed through or a large carcass lies upstream.
-Unless the party takes precautions with their water supply, all become exposed to filth fever.
+Unless the party takes precautions with their water supply, all become exposed to a wasting disease that does 1d4 points of damage per day until healed.